About

 Associated Faculty

-Associated faculty are faculty both at Cornell and at other universities who occasionally collaborate with the East Asia Program and make up a large network of scholars with professional interests in East Asia.
+Associated faculty are faculty at Cornell and at other universities who occasionally collaborate with the East Asia Program.

 Visiting Scholars

-Visiting scholars are scholars of East Asian studies who spend a limited residency at Cornell to pursue their research and work with EAP faculty and students.
+Visiting scholars are scholars of East Asian studies who are in residence at Cornell to pursue their research and work with EAP faculty and students.
 Most EAP visiting scholars come from countries in East Asia and spend nine to twelve months at Cornell.
 Visiting scholars must have a faculty host who is an EAP core faculty member.